bigmlcom/python/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Using the association resource, you can obtain the consequent items associated
-by its rules to you input data.
-This association sets can be obtained calling
+by its rules to your input data.
+These association sets can be obtained calling
 the ``create_association_set`` method.
 The first argument is the association
-ID or object and the next is the input data.
+ID or object and the next one is the input data.

 .. code-block:: python